 The vast majority of ski resorts in Greece are open between December and late March as the temperatures are at the lowest all over the country.
 There is not enough snow after March although, sometimes, when I hike in May a high mountain, I can still see the snowy northern peaks.

-There are 19 organized ski resorts in Greece and most of the ski centers are located near important historic sites.
+The organized ski resorts in Greece are located in spectacular nature close to important historic sites and lovely villages.
 A good example is the oracle of Delphi and the Parnassos ski resort which are in close and convenient proximity for a 2-day trip to Delphi.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

-Peloponnese is located southwest of Athens and is home to some spectacular archaeological sites such as Mycenae and ancient Olympia, gorgeous towns such as Nafplion, and many mountainous villages.
-Kalavryta is one of them, beautiful, versatile, historical, and great for a weekend from Athens.
+Peloponnese is home to some spectacular archaeological sites such as Epidaurus, Mycenae, and ancient Olympia, gorgeous towns such as Nafplion and Monemvasia, and many mountainous villages.
+Kalavrita is one of them, beautiful, versatile, historical, and great for a weekend from Athens.

-Kalavryta village houses the biggest ski resort in the Peloponnese just 15 km far on the mountain of Helmos. and one of the most popular as it is just 187 km from Athens.
-The slopes are great for all levels of skiing and two are for children, one is certified for skiing competitions, while a fourth, at 3.2 kilometers, ranks as one of Greece’s longest slopes.
+Kalavrita houses the biggest ski resort in the Peloponnese just 15 km far on the mountain of Helmos.
+It is one of the most popular in Greece as it is just 187 km from Athens.
+The slopes are great for all levels of skiing and two are for children.
+One of the slopes is certified for skiing competitions, while another one at 3.2 kilometers, ranks as one of Greece’s longest slopes.
 There are even freeskiing slopes.